 - An overgrowth of bacteria in the gut

 - Food intolerances

-A few things, though not major causes, can lead to IBS-related pain and discomfort in the gut (2):
+Although not major causes, several other factors can lead to IBS-related pain and discomfort in the gut (2):

-The bad news: There’s no one cure-all for IBS.
-The good news: A few lifestyle tweaks have been shown to have a positive effect on sufferers.
 For example, following a low FODMAP diet—which includes cutting out certain types of carbohydrates—has helped people control symptoms (1).
-Slowing down your eating and avoiding overeating can also help.
+Slowing down your eating and practicing mindfulness as part of a well-rounded irritable bowel syndrome diet can also help.

 One study also found that exercise can help alleviate GI problems, so make sure you’re up and moving more throughout the day (3).

-Other recent research showed promising results from a home-based treatment program that involved cognitive behavioral therapy (likely because stress can bring on symptoms).
-The researchers’ program focused on teaching patients about the brain-gut connection, how to self-monitor symptoms, common triggers and what happens to the body after those triggers, how to control worrying, muscle relaxation and problem-solving (4).
+Other recent research showed promising results from a home-based treatment program that involved cognitive behavioral therapy, which is likely because stress can bring on symptoms.
+The program focused on teaching patients about the brain-gut connection, how to self-monitor symptoms, common triggers and what happens to the body after those triggers, how to control worrying, and strategies for muscle relaxation and problem-solving (4).

-Though it might be difficult to come to a diagnosis and to find treatment for your symptoms for IBS, it is possible.
-If you have been feeling any digestive discomfort for days or weeks, it’s time to speak to your doctor—you don’t have to live with the issue.
-A few lifestyle changes can help you, and I’m always here for a nutritional consultation, so we can get you feeling better through diet changes.
-Don’t be afraid to reach out and set up a time for nutrition coaching.
+Though it might be difficult to come to a diagnosis and to find treatment for your symptoms for IBS, it is definitely possible.
+If you have been feeling any digestive discomfort for days or weeks, it’s time to speak to your doctor to get to the root of your issue.
+A few changes to your diet and lifestyle can have a huge impact on symptoms and can help get you back to feeling your best.